DashankaNadeeshanDeSilva/FCN_for_Semantic_Segmentation/README.md

 1. Pytorch (with Torchvision)
 2. matplotlib
 3. Pandas
-4. Scipy (=1.1.0)
+4. Scipy (=v1.1.0)

 This script achieves nearly 95% accuracy with GPU.
-However, this can vary depending on intialization and the huyperparameter selection.
+However, this can vary depending on intialization and the hyperparameter selection.

 **How to run**